badmrfrosty/OpenSMTPD-book/src/chapters/1070_Understanding_tables.md

 Examples of such table include the "getpwnam" table which is used to lookup local users, or the "localaddrs" table which is filled at startup with all the IP addresses of the local machine to ease lookup of local interfaces.

-Implicit tables will not be mentionned much more in this book as they are merely a commodity to OpenSMTPD developers, however knowing that they exist can help understand how some features are implemented.
+Implicit tables will not be mentioned much more in this book as they are merely a commodity to OpenSMTPD developers, however knowing that they exist can help understand how some features are implemented.

 In practice,